-As a result of the COVID-19, the insurance industry and the associated dynamic consumer demands have evolved on many levels.
+As a result of COVID-19, the insurance industry and the associated dynamic consumer demands have evolved on many levels.
 In this situation, insurance providers have significantly strengthened their customer interaction and displayed an advanced level of customer-driver assistance.
 Global dynamics are driving change to an industry rooted in time-tested methods.

 The bond between people and technology is one of the principal drivers in empowering the next-generation strategy.
 Insurers are practically considering this as they position their organizations to face the consumer demands that lie ahead.
 There is an immense opportunity for providers to get ahead of the curve through flexible systems and methods.
-COVID-19 might prove to be the catalyst for satisfying consumer demands in insurance, and there have been few recalibrations made to handle them more efficiently.
+COVID-19 might prove to be the catalyst for satisfying consumer demands in insurance mobile apps, and there have been few recalibrations made to handle them more efficiently.

 While some consumers may regress to traditional engagement methods, the majority will endure the digital behavior they have become accustomed to in recent months.
 Advances in the way insurance products are sold and serviced will lead to vaster levels of personalization.